-This library guide is designed as a starting point for students and others interested in the fields of Advertising and Public Relations. it is not intended to be comprehensive in nature but does offer tips on searching for books and articles, and includes a list of websites relevant to the subject areas.
-Other library guides --marketing or general business guides, for example-- may also helpful as you do your research.
+This library guide is designed as a starting point for students and others interested in the fields of Advertising and Public Relations. it is not intended to be comprehensive in nature but offers tips on searching for books, articles, and databases.
+Other library guides -- marketing or general business guides, for example -- may also helpful as you do your research.
 All library guides can be found by following the Research Guides link on the library's website.

 HF 5410 - 5417.5 - Marketing.
 Distribution of products